Associate Professor, Business - Sports Management

 Seton Hill Faculty

 Dr. Zullo is the head of the sports management program at Seton Hill University.
 He comes to Greensburg after teaching at James Madison University and Mississippi State University.
 Dr. Zullo previously worked in intercollegiate athletics at the University of Georgia, Virginia Tech, and the University of North Carolina.
 He started his career in intercollegiate athletic administration through experiences with the University of Virginia Athletic Department and the Virginia Military Institute.
 He was also worked the 1999 United States Open Golf Championship in Pinehurst, North Carolina.
 Active in the community, Dr. Zullo is a supporter of the United Way, Special Olympics, Relay for Life, Hunters for Hungry, Boys & GIrls Club, the First Tee Program, Big Brother/Big Sister and many other philanthropic organizations.
 He a member of NASSM, NACMA and NIRSA and is excited to be a part of the Pittsburgh community.
+He is married to Ashley Josay and together they have a black labrador, Belle, who is no stranger to campus.

 Joined Seton Hill: 2010